I just wanted to say that Tom is the best customer service person in the world. He knows everything and he always knows what to say.

 In plastic card printing, lamination is a clear protective layer that is applied over the top of your printed cards by a printer with lamination capability.
 It offers three primary benefits to a plastic ID card:

 This non-laminated ID card was placed in a badge holder in direct sunlight for 15 days.
-Due to the heat, the printed card image transfered from the card to the badge holder.
+Due to the heat, the printed card image transferred from the card to the badge holder.

 Lamination adds a layer of protection from everyday wear and tear.
 The cards at the right illustrate the durability of lamination.